-Penalties range from a "Class C" misdemeanor, which carries a penalty of up one year in jail and a fine all the way to a first degree felony, which carries a penalty of five to 99 years in prison and a fine of no more than $10,000.
+Penalties range from a "Class C" misdemeanor, which carries a penalty of up one year in jail and a fine all the way to a first-degree felony, which carries a penalty of five to 99 years in prison and a fine of no more than $10,000.

 The primary factors influencing which type of penalty is likely to be imposed are the following:

-• Victim's relationship to the defendant;
+• Victim's relationship with the defendant;

 • Defendant's past convictions for domestic violence, or lack thereof;